UdelaRInterior/ansible-role-proxmox-create-lxc/README.md

 Ansible role proxmox_create_lxc
 =========

- A complete role for LXC container creation in a Proxmox Virtual Environement (pve) cluster, with network fully configured and eventually several disks with acl and quotas management.
+ A complete role for LXC container creation in a Proxmox Virtual Environement (PVE) cluster, with network fully configured and eventually several disks with acl and quotas management.

 Requirements
 ------------

-You must act on a proxmox node or cluster already configured, i.e. you need Proxmox Virtual Environement (pve) node already installed (tested with pve 5), and a proxmox user with lxc container creation rights.
+You must act on a Proxmox node or cluster already configured, i.e. you need Proxmox Virtual Environement (PVE) node already installed (tested with PVE 5), and a Proxmox user with LXC container creation rights.

-Yo also need an ssh key configured in the local machine, where ansible is ran, i.e. a file `~/.ssh/id_rsa.pub`.
+Yo also need an SSH key configured in the local machine, where ansible is ran, i.e. a file `~/.ssh/id_rsa.pub`.

 Installation